Johnny Zacchara: Characterization

-Upon his introduction in 2007, the character of Johnny is described as the volatile loose canon son of mob boss, Anthony Zacchara (Bruce Weitz).
+Upon his introduction in 2007, the character of Johnny is described as the volatile loose cannon son of mob boss, Anthony Zacchara (Bruce Weitz).
 The handsome, troubled, Johnny, described as a "bad boy with a good heart" is torn between staying loyal to his family and trying to maintain a sense of normalcy so that he can have a love life.
 During an interview with BuddyTV, Barash admitted that playing Johnny often felt like playing two roles.
 "There are so many layers to Johnny.
 You see one thing on the exterior, but there's so much going on underneath all that."
 An interview with Soap Town USA listed the similarities between Barash and his character as "handsome, driven, well-layered and well-spoken."
 Barash also described Johnny as "brooding" and that Johnny always carries the weight of the world on his shoulders.
 As of 2008, Barash observed Johnny as being "volatile" and almost "childish" in a lot of ways.
 Johnny is both sure and unsure of what he wants in life.